influxdata/docs-v2/content/influxdb/cloud/migrate-data/migrate-cloud-to-cloud.md

 ---
-title: Migrate data from InfluxDB Cloud to InfluxDB OSS
+title: Migrate data between InfluxDB Cloud organizations
 description: >
-  To migrate data from InfluxDB Cloud to InfluxDB OSS, query the data from InfluxDB Cloud in time-based batches and write the data to InfluxDB OSS.
+  To migrate data from one InfluxDB Cloud organization to another, query the data from time-based batches and write the queried data to a bucket in another InfluxDB Cloud organization.
 menu:
-  influxdb_2_1:
+  influxdb_cloud:
-    name: Migrate from Cloud to OSS
+    name: Migrate from Cloud to Cloud
     parent: Migrate data
 weight: 102
 ---

-To migrate data from InfluxDB Cloud to InfluxDB OSS, query the data from InfluxDB Cloud and write the data to InfluxDB OSS.
+To migrate data from one InfluxDB Cloud organization to another, query the data from time-based batches and write the queried data to a bucket in another InfluxDB Cloud organization.
-Because full data migrations will likely exceed your organization's limits and adjustable quotas, migrate your data in batches.
+Because full data migrations will likely exceed your organizations' limits and adjustable quotas, migrate your data in batches.

-The following guide provides instructions for setting up an InfluxDB OSS task that queries data from an InfluxDB Cloud bucket in time-based batches and writes each batch to an InfluxDB OSS bucket.
+The following guide provides instructions for setting up an InfluxDB task that queries data from an InfluxDB Cloud bucket in time-based batches and writes each batch to another InfluxDB Cloud bucket in another organization.

 {{% cloud %}}
-All queries against data in InfluxDB Cloud are subject to your organization's [rate limits and adjustable quotas](/influxdb/cloud/account-management/limits/).
+All query and write requests are subject to your InfluxDB Cloud organization's [rate limits and adjustable quotas](/influxdb/cloud/account-management/limits/).
 {{% /cloud %}}